The Covid-19 legislation deadlines that letting agents need to know in England, Scotland, and Wales

 In England, Scotland, and Wales, the scheme will ended on 30 September 2021.

 6. Rental sector financial loan schemes (Scotland, Wales)

 The Tenant Hardship Loan Fund in Scotland, introduced in December 2020, offers interest-free loans to tenants who are struggling with rent arrears due to Covid-19, and covers up to a maximum of nine months’ rent for arrears that arose since 1 January 2020.
 The Private Rent Sector Landlord (non-business) COVID-19 Loan Scheme offers landlords up to 100% of lost rental income for up to three properties.

 The Tenancy Saver Loan Scheme (TSL) was launched in October 2020 in Wales, to serve a similar purpose, offering loans at the low interest rate of just one percent.

-Although no equivalent loan scheme in England was set up during the pandemic, the Debt Respite Scheme has been established in England and Wales to support some tenants with a "breathing space", giving them time to find a way to pay off debts, where relevant.
+In England, the government set up a "£65 million support package for vulnerable renters", and the Debt Respite Scheme was established in England and Wales, to support some tenants in need of a a "breathing space" to give them time to pay off debts, where relevant.
 You can download a free guide to the scheme here.

 This article is intended as a guide only.
 For more information, see gov.uk.

 Want the latest lettings news delivered straight to your inbox every week?
 Sign up to our mailing list and stay up to date.